How Child Support Works In Florida

 - Time-sharing changes

-We have offices in Orlando and Casselberry, Florida.
+Please contact our Orlando child support payment modification attorneys at 888-681-4389 to schedule a free 10-minute initial consultation about your legal matter.
+We have offices in Orlando, Florida.
 Our office hours are 8:30 a.m. to 5 p.m.
-Monday through Friday and after-hours by appointment.
+Monday through Friday and after hours by appointment.
 Se habla español.
-We accept cash, check and major credit cards.
+We accept cash, checks and major credit cards.